FederatedAI/FATE/examples/intersect/README.md

 > sh run_intersect_cluster.sh guest job_id123 9999 10000

-This will run role guest. "job_id123" is the job id, "9999" is the party id of role guest, which is set during installation of Fate, while "10000" is the party id of role host.
+This will run role guest. "job_id123" is the job id, "9999" is the party id of role guest, which is set during installation of FATE, while "10000" is the party id of role host.

 In role arbiter: